stefano/wasm-forth/README.md

     });

 `WasmForth.boot({ ... })` initializes the system and returns a Promise.
 Once resolved, it's possible to interpret forth code by passing it to `WasmForth.source(string)`.
+Note that the string passed must end with a newline.

 `WasmForth.boot` accepts a configuration object with 3 required parameters:

 - `wasmURL`: URL where to fetch the "kernel.wasm" included in the NPM package.
-- `coreURL`: URL where to fetch the "core.f" included in the NPM package.
+- `sources`: a list of URLs where to fetch the forth "core.f" included in the NPM package.
 - `write`: a function that will be called when the forth code needs to output text.

-If you're using webpack, you can use the file-loader (https://github.com/webpack-contrib/file-loader) plugin to distribute `kernel.wasm` and `core.f`.
+If you're using webpack, you can use the file-loader (https://github.com/webpack-contrib/file-loader) plugin to distribute `kernel.wasm`, `core.f` and `vdom.f`.

 You can also use this library without a module bundler by loading it in a <script> tag.

 See https://github.com/stefano/wasm-forth/tree/master/examples/webpack for an example usage with webpack, and https://github.com/stefano/wasm-forth/tree/master/examples/script for an example usage as a <script> tag.

+See https://github.com/stefano/wasm-forth/tree/master/examples/todomvc for an example of a full web app that interacts with the DOM.

 Building from source
 ====================